BakedVeg/portfolio/_posts/2023-8-13-HEMsLastVisitorFlowerAnimation.md

 <div style="clear: both;">
     <h2>Petal Creation</h2>
-    <p>The petal modeling is the only real difference between my flower setup and Ian's.
-I start with a simple leaf node from Sidefx Labs, create some UVs, then remesh it.
+    <p>I start with a simple leaf node from Sidefx Labs, create some UVs, then remesh it.
 I attempted to use a cleaner geometry for the petal, but there were just too many intersections during the cloth sim for my liking.</p>
 </div>

 <img src="https://bakedveg.github.io/portfolio/assets/gif/LeafCreationandUVs.png">